-17. Property, Plant and Equipment
+18. Property, Plant and Equipment

-Assets that have a physical substance and are held for use in the provision of service or for administrative purposes on a continuing basis and that are expected to be used during more than one financial year are classified as property, plant and equipment.
+Assets that have a physical substance and are held for use in the production or supply of goods or services for rental to others or for administrative purposes and that are expected to be used during more than one financial year are classified as property, plant and equipment.
 Acquisitions of assets which are less than £10,000 (the Council's de minimus level) are charged straight to the Comprehensive Income and Expenditure Statement.